Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 ### Comparative Analysis of ML Models for Student Grade Prediction | (July 2022 - Dec 2022) [Publication](https://link.springer.com/article/10.1007/s42488-022-00078-2)

-- Analyzed and remodeled multiple classifiers Random Forest, Decision Tree by optimizing hyperparameters to improve accuracy by 6% and F1-score by 12% for predicting students’ grades.
+- Analyzed and remodeled multiple classifiers, Random Forest and Decision Tree, by optimizing hyperparameters to improve accuracy by 6% and F1-score by 12% for predicting students’ grades.
 - Demonstrated understanding of machine learning fundamentals, including data preparation, model selection, and performance evaluation, with model selection achieving 87.3% accuracy and 0.913 F1-score.
-- Enhanced hyperparameters tuning using GridSearchCV, leading to significant 41% improvement in F1 score.
+- Enhanced hyperparameters tuning using GridSearchCV, leading to a significant 41% improvement in F1 score.
 - Conducted comprehensive analysis of student grades to identify correlations between different factors and academic performance, aiming to assist educational institutions in improving student outcomes.